Schedule a recording

 Scheduled Recordings are Panopto sessions that are created in advance to take place at a set time and in a dedicated teaching space.

 Scheduled Recordings can only be made using a Remote Recorder that is installed on a teaching space lectern computer.
 They cannot be made using the Personal Recorder.
 The settings for a Remote Recorder are pre-configured and cannot be changed per session.
 A scheduled recording starts and finishes at a designated time and location.

 A scheduled recording starts and finishes at a designated time and location.

 - The audio-visual equipment settings for Remote Recorders are preconfigured by ICT.

 - The only requirement of the presenter is to wear a microphone.

 - Once a scheduled recording has been made, it can be edited, shared and managed in the same way as one made on the Personal Recorder.
 Learn how to manage and edit recordings.

 Scheduled Recordings are usually administrated by Faculty Ed-Tech teams and only members of staff with the videographer role in Panopto can do this.
 If you need to create Scheduled Recordings, contact your Faculty Ed-Tech team for more information.
 If you work in a Non-academic Department, do not have Ed Tech support, and need to create a Scheduled Recording, then please see the tab below for further details.

 Schedule using Panopto

-- Click Create and then select Scheduled recording.
+- Select Create and then select Scheduled recording.

-- Type the Name of the recording and check the recording is in the correct Folder.
+- Enter the Name of the recording and check the recording is in the correct Folder.

 - Under Source, select the Primary Remote Recorder.
 Do not select Secondary Remote Recorder, as Imperial does not facilitate the use of this feature.
 View our list of teaching spaces with Panopto to find the correct recorder.